A. Maceo Smith: Civil Rights activism and community involvement

 Smith fought against Texas' white primary system, which disenfranchised nonwhite voters.
 That campaign led to the landmark U.S. Supreme Court decision in Smith v.
 Allwright, 321 U.S. 649 (1944), that did away with white primaries nationwide.
 Smith also fought against school segregation in a legal campaign that led to Sweatt v.
 Painter, 339 U.S. 629 (1950), a case that paved the way for Brown v.
 Board of Education.

 Smith co-chaired the Biracial Committee for the City of Dallas, where he helped lead the city's desegregation.
 He served on the NAACP's national board of directors from 1953 until 1957, when he was forced to resign by his FHA supervisors.
-He was also a leader in the Texas State Negro Chamber of Commerce, the Texas Council of Negro Organizations, the Dallas Urban League, the Texas State Progressive Voters League, the Alpha Phi Alpha fraternity, the Rotary Club of Dallas, the Knights of Pythias, the New Hope Baptist Church, and at Bishop College.
+He was also a leader in the Texas State Negro Chamber of Commerce, the Texas Council of Negro Organizations, the Dallas Urban League, the Texas State Progressive Voters League, the Alpha Phi Alpha fraternity, the Rotary Club of Dallas, the Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia, the New Hope Baptist Church, and at Bishop College.